 Nqobani Ndlovu, “Tsvangirai looks beyond Mugabe,” NewsDay, January 28, 2017.

-factory farming, explained $11 million debt to China, talked about how Zimbabwe wants to keep its mines open, in terms of still controlling it, to the Black populace, and the recent SNL sketch that mentioned Mugabe, saying that Kennan Thompson failed in his impression of Mugabe, not understanding what Obama has done the past few years, saying it is ultimately a “stupid parody.”
+State media also argued, rightly, that “Zimbabwe does not need America for it to understand what human rights are” and quoted Temba Milswa who said that “…you cannot win election in this country without a component of Zanu-PF…even if the opposition gets together [it will not have a majority]” The state media in Zimbabwe also wrote about how Mugabe is an “intellectual giant,” criticized factory farming, explained $11 million debt to China (another form of exploitation by social-imperialist China), talked about how Zimbabwe wants to keep its mines open, in terms of still controlling it, to the Black populace, and the recent SNL sketch that mentioned Mugabe, saying that Kennan Thompson failed in his impression of Mugabe, not understanding what Obama has done the past few years, saying it is ultimately a “stupid parody.”

 Cliffe, Lionel; Alexander, Jocelyn; Cousins, Ben and Gaidzanwa, Rudio.
 An overview of Fast Track Land Reform in Zimbabwe: editorial introduction.
 Outcomes of Post-2000 Fast Track Land Reform in Zimbabwe (ed.
 Lionel Cliffe, Jocelyn Alexander, Ben Cousins, and Rudio Gaidzanwa).
 York: Routledge, 2013.
 16-8; Moyo, Sam and Chambati, Walter.
 Introduction: Roots of the Fast Track Land Reform in Zimbabwe.
 Land and Agrarian Reform in Zimbabwe: Beyond White-Settler Capitalism (ed.
 Sam Moyo and Walter Chambati).
-CODESRIA: African Books Collective, 2013.
-2.
+CODESRIA: African Books Collective, 2013, p 2.